halfo/messenger/README.md

 # Messenger

-This is a simple chatting system that allows multiple clients to chat among themselves.
-Clients can send message to a particular client (unicast) or to all clients (broadcast) that are connected to the server.
+This is a simple chat messenger that supports,
+- Unicast (send message to a specific user)
+- Bradcast (send message to every available user)

 ## Project Structure